jupyterlab/galata/README.md

 ## Versioning
 Galata package is versioned with the same major, minor and patch versions as the JupyterLab it is made for.
 For example, if Galata is based on JupyterLab 3.0.1, a valid Galata version is 3.0.1-1 to 3.0.1-n.
 This version matching is enforced before Galata packages are published, for consistency.

+## About Galata Name
+Galata framework is named after [Galata Tower](https://en.wikipedia.org/wiki/Galata_Tower) in Istanbul.
+Centuries ago, Galata Tower was used to spot fires in the city.
+Tower was also used as astronomical observatory in the past.

 ## Acknowledgement
 Development of this project began under [Bloomberg](https://github.com/bloomberg) organization, then it was transferred to [JupyterLab](https://github.com/jupyterlab) organization.
 We gratefully acknowledge **Bloomberg** for the generous contribution and supporting open-source software community.